Power Cable Ampacity Rating

 - Concentric Neutral / Skid Wires

-The Circuits Crossing (Xing) module is the optional add-on module that allows the user to determine the steady-state ampacity of two circuits crossing each other.
+The Circuits Crossing (Xing) add-on module allows the user to determine the steady-state ampacity of two circuits crossing each other.

 - Modeling of two circuits crossings each other in the same installation